3D printing used to be an expensive craft which would set you back several hundred dollars just to get started.

 There’s a reason 3D printers are making their way into schools, universities and even libraries.
 There is just so much you can do with them.

-It’s still somewhat in the early stages of development and once more people realise it’s potential, I can see a real snowball effect of 3D printing spreading around the world.
+It’s still somewhat in the early stages of development and once more people realize it’s potential, I can see a real snowball effect of 3D printing spreading around the world.

 Lower income countries within Eastern Europe and Africa are seeing increases in 3D printing production as it gives people the ability to produce their own goods and equipment.